yukikitayama/cpp/note/function.md

 # Function

+## Function prototylpe

-Without **function prototype**, compiler must know the function details before it is called.
-It means you cannot define function below the line of calling the function.
+- Without **function prototype**, compiler must know the function details before it is called.
+- It means you cannot define function below the line of calling the function.

-**Function prototype** tells the compiler what it needs to know without a full function definition.
-It's also called **forward declarations**.
+- **Function prototype** tells the compiler what it needs to know without a full function definition.
+- It's also called **forward declarations**.
 Place functions prototypes at the beginning of the program.
-Function prototypes are also used in **header files**.
+- Function prototypes are also used in **header files**.
 Semi-colon at the end.
-The compiler only cares about the types of argument and return.
-Argument of prototype is fine with only argument type, not with argument names.
+- The compiler only cares about the types of argument and return.
+- Argument of prototype is fine with only argument type, not with argument names.

 ```
 int function_name(); // prototype